msveshnikov/cars-market-autocode/README.md

 -   Advanced search capabilities with rich filtering options
 -   High-quality car images from Google Images
 -   Use only ES6 imports and async/await, no axios
+-   Docker support for easy deployment and scalability
+-   Prometheus monitoring integration
+-   Grafana dashboard for visualizing metrics

 ## Project Structure